Pricing and Availability

 Host an event

 Thank you for your interest in hosting an event at the Ivy Tech Culinary and Conference Center!
-Please complete the inquiry form and a member of our team will be in touch to confirm your reservation.
+Please complete the inquiry form and a member of our team will be in touch to discuss additional details.

 The former Stouffer's Hotel at 2820 N. Meridian is now the home of Ivy Tech Community College's Culinary and Conference Center.
 The hotel was built in 1965 and operated until the late 1980s.
 After being home to a Christian ministry for many years, Ivy Tech purchased the building in December, 2010, and has renovated it for classrooms, training, meetings, and conferences.